ninooe/Spotify-Yt-Sync/README.md

 # Spotify-Yt-Sync

-This script scans spotify playlists and creates matchting youtube playlists.
+This script scans spotify playlists and creates matching youtube playlists.

-Also it is able to keeps track of progress and will update the created playlists => remove items , TODO Change name
+Also it is able to keeps track of progress and will update the created playlists => remove items, TODO Change names of playlist

-The core design of this skript is to use as little api resources as posible because of Google quota limitation, and it does not use the Spotify api at all.
-This greatly reduces setup time.
+The core design of this skript is to use as little api resources as posible to get around of Google quota limitation.

 Setup:
 https://www.youtube.com/watch?v=HzICUriU3k0&ab_channel=JieJenn